federicotdn/pimacs/README.md

 #### Handler stack
 This stack is implemented using a doubly-linked list, and it keeps track of the handlers needed to implement the `catch`/`throw` and `condition-case`/`signal` mechanisms (non-local exits).

 Each element of the handler stack is a structure with a set of fields.
-One of those fields, of type `sys_jmp_buf` and called `jmp`, is used to actually record the calling environment so that it can be 'restored' later.
+One of those fields, of type `sys_jmp_buf` and called `jmp`, is used to actually record the calling environment so that it can be restored later via `longjmp`.
 Here's a simplified version of the data structure used:
 ```c
 enum handlertype { CATCHER, CONDITION_CASE, CATCHER_ALL };